 Psst!
 If you think shopping for deals means spending all day driving all over town, you’re wrong!
 Let me teach you how to shop quickly, and still get everything you need.
 Enrollment for my course Grocery Budget Bootcamp opens just 3 times each year, and graduates save anywhere from $200 – $300 in the first month alone!
 Join the wait list to be notified when the doors are open again!

 It’s also no secret that I’m a big advocate of meal planning.
-But would you believe that I’ve never specifically made an ALDI meal plan?
+But would you believe that I’ve never specifically made an ALDI meal plan for ALDI recipes?

 Granted, I have TONS of meal plans on the blog.
 And when I say “tons,” I literally mean FIVE YEARS worth of meal plans.